Understanding Home Detox from Opiates

 Relapse prevention is the top priority in early recovery when individuals are most vulnerable.
 For this reason it is advised that, along with a treatment program, the individual participate in a recovery support group, such as N.A., A.A., or SMART Recovery.
 All of these steps—detox, active treatment program, and peer support—are stepping stones towards a new life in recovery.

-Kinkaid Private Care coordinates an integrated team approach to home detox from heroin and opioids.
+Kinkaid Private Nursing Care coordinates an integrated team approach to home detox from heroin and opioids.
 KPC will coordinate an expert detox team is highly trained in addiction and recovery support and can assist the individual throughout the detox and withdrawal process.
 In addition to the medications and emotional support the private detox team provides, other holistic therapies are available to help enhance healing and reduce stress.
-For more information, please contact Kinkaid Private Care in Los Angeles today at (877) 388-6373.
+For more information, please contact Kinkaid Private Nursing Care in Los Angeles today at (877) 388-6373.